dhurlburtusa/shortcuts/shopify/shopify-notes.md

 A public Shopify app interacts with the Shopify API on behalf of multiple stores.
 All public apps need to go through Shopify’s review process.

+- Can be converted to a sales channel.
+- Created from the Partner Dashboard.

 **Custom Apps**

 Custom Shopify apps interact with the Shopify API on behalf of a single store.
 The store's Shopify URL `example.myshopify.com` is provided on app creation and can't be changed.
 Custom apps are not listed on the Shopify App Store and do not require a Shopify app review.

+- Cannot be converted to a sales channel.
+- Created from the Partner Dashboard.

 **Private Apps**

 Private apps interact with the Shopify API on behalf of a single store.
 Private apps are created in the Shopify admin, and are not listed on the Shopify App Store.
 Private apps do not require a Shopify app review.

+- Cannot be converted to a sales channel.
+- Created from the merchant's store.

 Note: Developers can still create private apps, but custom apps are the recommended solution.